3912 Dillard Rd

 TUESDAY

-- 7:00 The May 30 Behind the Lens Seminar film is The Postman Always Rings Twice, directed by Tay Garnet, followed by a Q&A session with Tom Blank.
-Cost is $30 for series or $5 per time.
-Be sure to pick up a registration form in the Fellowship Hall.
+- 7:00 p.m. – The New Behind the Lens film series begins with Rebel Without a Cause, directed by Nicholas Ray, followed by a Q&A session with Tom Blank.
+Registration forms in the Fellowship Hall.
+Cost is $30 for series (12 movies) or $5 per time.

 WEDNESDAY